DavidCorino/Docker/README.md

 **Note:** This is a personal lab, so there are some changes to the Haproxy image and some configuration files are copied.

-1. Have a docker swarm cluster configured
+1. Have a docker cluster configured

 **<u>Configuring the envinronment</u>**

 1. You can download the latest versions available with the commands below:

    docker pull nginx
-   docker pull davidcorino/haproxy:<version>
+   docker pull davidcorino / haproxy: <version>

    Example: docker pull davidcorino/haproxy:1.0

 2. If you don't want to use the Haproxy image already ready, you can use the Dockerfile and all files that are in: https://github.com/DavidCorino/Docker/ and make the changes you want, after making the changes run the command: